Review: COVENANT (2018)

-Ian Parker (Nick Smyth, Late Night Double Feature) is returning home to deal with his estranged mother’s estate.
+Ian Parker (Nick Smyth, Late Night Double Feature, For the Sake of Vicious) is returning home to deal with his estranged mother’s estate.
 He doesn’t even get as far as the house before Sheriff Malloy (Peter Valdron) is hassling him to the point I thought he was going to go all First Blood on him.
-Ian is ex-special forces BTW.
+Ian is ex-special forces, BTW.

 It seems the Blood Moon is about to rise and the cultists that were cheated out of having Ian as a sacrifice are after his son.
 They have two days to prevent it.